samuelgirmametaferia/Valdi/docs/INSTALL.md

 ### Linux
 No prerequisites!
 The Valdi CLI will install everything you need.

+> [!IMPORTANT]
+> Windows is not currently supported.
+Please wait for upcoming updates!

 ### All Platforms
 That's it!
 The `valdi dev_setup` command handles all other dependencies automatically, including:
 - Homebrew (macOS)